 One of the first and biggest startup success stories in Columbus, CoverMyMeds is a staple in the Columbus tech scene.
 This company is on a mission to help people get the medicine they need.
 They have a strong culture that values inclusivity, authenticity, growth and community (both inside CoverMyMeds and with the great Columbus community).
 The company has a brand new state-of-the-art campus in Franklinton with a lobby that’s open to the public.
 Outdoor amenities like walking and bike trails reflect the company’s sustainability efforts.
 If you’re looking for a large, supportive team and world-class amenities, CoverMyMeds is a great place to work.

 Benzinga is a crypto and financial advice media outlet who was recently acquired by Beringer Capital.
 Unlike some acquisitions that signal the end, it’s just the beginning for this Detroit fintech company.
 They are rapidly expanding and hiring everything from developers to journalists to build their team.
 Benzinga is all about fast-paced hard-working team collaboration, and they offer traditional benefits above what many media organizations can afford.
-Learn more about working at Benzinga at this exciting new phase in the company.

 Provide is a fintech startup headquartered in San Francisco, California, with an office in Columbus, Ohio, and remote team members located nationwide.
 Provide’s mission is to financially empower healthcare providers with great people and innovative technology, and they do so by helping our communities’ doctors achieve their practice ownership dreams via Provide’s digital finance experience.
 In August 2021, Provide was acquired by Fifth Third Bank, offering team members the stability and resources of an established institution while maintaining the freedom and flexibility of a startup.